eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-sse.md

 - The client side is easy to implement; it needs not abide by the reactive-streams rules.
 - SSE permits [resuming a stream from the last received ID](#resuming-by-last-event-id) after connection interruptions.

-The drawback is that SSE has no application-layer flow control and must rely on the transport layer (TCP) for back-pressure.
+The drawback is, that SSE has no application-layer flow control and must rely on the transport layer (TCP) for back-pressure.
 In contrast, the [search protocol](protocol-specification-things-search.html) supports back-pressure and cancellation over any transport layer by reactive-streams means.